-When it comes to advertising with AdWords, there’s definitely no close alternatives.
+When it comes to advertising with Google Ads (AdWords), there’s definitely no close alternatives.
 Let’s not get into the reasons.
 I am sure you know them all.

 But, it becomes important to note that as more and more businesses are advertising with AdWords, it is making the competition stiffer.
-The keywords which costed pennies a few years ago are now costing elephants.
-Yes, it is not the same with every keyword or industry; still you can’t deny a significant increase in the amounts you bid.
+The keywords which cost pennies a few years ago are now costing elephants.
+Yes, it is not the same with every keyword or industry; still, you can’t deny a significant increase in the amounts you bid.

 Thankfully, it does not end or minimise the scope of a positive Return On Investments.
 There are strategies which when deployed efficiently in place can ensure profitability for you.

-What are those strategies?
-How to ensure your maximum Returns On Advertising Spends (ROAS) with AdWords?
+What are these strategies?
+How to ensure your maximum Returns On Advertising Spends (ROAS) with Google Ads?
 Even when you are low on budgets?

 Without much ado, let’s get into the detail…